carlow78/ginos-italian/README.md

 * Bootstrap

 #### Google Font
-* Google Font was used to import the chosen font for this project Lora.
+* Google Font was used to import the two chosen fonts for this project for the headers and title: "Playwrite CU", and for the main-font: "Nanum Gothic", sans-serif was used as the backup for both fonts.

 #### Font Awesome
 * Font Awesome was used on each page of the website to provide icons for UX purposes.